 Red tide is caused by an outbreak of micro-organisms in the water which deplete it of oxygen, causing large fish kills and respiratory irritations such as cough, watery eyes, scratchy throat, and sometimes, headache.
 Unless you have pre-existing respiratory conditions such as asthma, it is usually not dangerous.
-It is not unsafe to swim during a red time, but sometimes there are bans on harvesting shellfish if the bloom has been of a long duration.
+It is not unsafe to swim during a “normal” red tide, but sometimes there are bans on harvesting shellfish if the bloom has been of a long duration.
+The severe red tide of 2018 was not a normal red tide.
+It was unusually severe and of long duration.

 Little Gasparilla Island usually suffers from a red tide 2-3 times a year.
-Usually it is worse in the late spring and summer, but no one can predict it's approach.
+Usually it is worse in the late spring and summer, but no one can predict its approach.
 It occurs all along the Gulf Coast usually from Tampa to Marco Island.
+Because it is a naturally occurring organism, it can be present in the Gulf waters frequently.
+It usually only affects your enjoyment of the island and the beach if the bloom is severe.

 Red Tide + Dogs